- You can boost your strength (and skill at any other sport) by using a form of mental practice known as “active imagery.”

 This is especially true of more intricate exercises that require a fair amount of technical skill, like the squat, deadlift, and overhead press.

 Try both and see which appeals to you the most.

 5. Fast or slow?

-If you’re new to the lift or still working on your form, you don’t have to use slow-motion visualization exclusively, but you’ll probably benefit from including some in your routine.
+If you’re new to a lift or still working on your form, you don’t have to use slow-motion visualization only, but it can help.